Harness Engineering for Agentic AI Coding Tools: An Exploratory Study: Details of Configuration Mechanisms (RQ3)

-As with \textsc{Context Files}, we also explored whether there are programming language-specific patterns.
-Figure~\ref{fig:language-tool} shows that TypeScript and Python are the dominating programming languages in all repositories that use agentic tools.
-This distribution is also reflected across projects that use \textsc{Skills}.
+\textsc{Skills} were introduced by Anthropic and now serve as an open standard for extending agentic AI tools with specialized contextual knowledge and workflows. \textsc{Skills} bundle prompts, tools, and documentation that an agent can invoke on demand.
+Each \textsc{Skill} is a directory containing a \texttt{SKILL.\allowbreak{}md} file with YAML frontmatter (\texttt{name}, \texttt{description}) and instructions in the body.
+The specification recommends that \texttt{SKILL.\allowbreak{}md} files contain fewer than 500 lines, with detailed material moved to separate files~\cite{agentskills}.
+To provide detailed information and instructions, \textsc{Skills} can include additional resource directories loaded by agents when required: \begin{enumerate} \item \texttt{scripts/\allowbreak{}} contains executable code that agents can run.
+Language options include Python, Bash, and JavaScript. \item \texttt{references/\allowbreak{}} contains documentation that an agent can read when needed.
+This can include technical references, templates or structured data and other domain-specific files. \item \texttt{assets/\allowbreak{}} contains static resources, such as templates (document templates, configuration templates), images (diagrams, examples) and data files (lookup tables, schemas). \end{enumerate}

-The specification of \textsc{Skills} recommends that \texttt{SKILL.md} files should contain fewer than 500 lines.
-It further recommends moving any detailed material to separate files~\cite{agentskills}.
-We found that of the 601 \textsc{Skills} we identified, only 25 (4\%) were longer than 500 lines.
-That is, most developers follow the recommendation.
-To provide detailed information and instructions, \textsc{Skills} can utilize different resources, i.e., additional optional files or directories that are loaded by the agents of a tool when required.
-There are three types of resource: \begin{enumerate} \item \texttt{scripts/} contains executable code that agents can run.
-Language options include Python, Bash, and JavaScript. \item \texttt{references/} contains documentation that an agent can read when needed.
-This can include technical references, templates or structured data and other domain-specific files. \item \texttt{assets/} contains static resources, such as templates (document templates, configuration templates), images (diagrams, examples) and data files (lookup tables, schemas). \end{enumerate}
+We found 601 \textsc{Skills} in 158 repositories.
+On average, these repositories use 3.8 \textsc{Skills} ($min = 1.0 $; $max = 28.0 $; $median = 2$).
+The distribution is right-skewed: most repositories define only one or two \textsc{Skills}, while a few define eight or more (see Figure~\ref{fig:files-per-repo}).
+Only 29 of the 601 \textsc{Skills} (4.8\%) exceeded the 500-line recommendation.
+Repositories defining \textsc{Skills} show the same language distribution as the overall agentic-tool sample, with TypeScript and Python being the most common (see Figure~\ref{fig:language-tool}).